xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ## Hierarchical Services

+Hierarchical deployments may be used in scenarios where the service provider access equipment cannot support advanced multipoint L2/L3 service termination.
+In these networks a simple L2VPN pseudowire is used from the access node to a centralized PE device, where the L2VPN pseudowire is stitched into a multipoint L2VPN or L3VPN service.
 Hierarchical Services Use Cases are summarized in the table of Figure 26 and shown in the network diagram of Figure 27.